-Unless a game is advertised as all-ticket in advance (this happens very infrequently) you have two choices – you can purchase in advance online at a discounted price or you can pay on the gate, either with cash or contactless, on the day.
+Unless a game is advertised as all-ticket in advance (this happens very infrequently) you have two choices – you can purchase in advance online or you can pay on the gate, either with cash or contactless, on the day.

 Please go to our ticketing page for full details on our matchday prices, on to purchase online and your payment options.

-Once you get the Darlo bug we have plenty of ticketing options for our regular supporters ranging from 5 & 10 game packages to a pay monthly subscription to give fans the best possible value and flexibility.
+Once you get the Darlo bug we have plenty of ticketing options for our regular supporters ranging from 5 & 10 Flexi-Tickets to a pay monthly subscription to give fans the best possible value and flexibility.